Majdi-Aref/restaurant/README.md

 ## 6. 9.
 Google Fonts

 - Google Fonts beautifully amplify how a website looks.
-- I made use of two Google fonts in "Savour": "Lato" for the body element of all .html files, and "Bakbak One" font for the website headings.
+- I made use of two Google fonts in 'Savour': "Lato" for the body element of all .html files, and "Bakbak One" font for the website headings.
-- I included two Google fonts as backups: "Open Sans" and "Roboto".
+- I included two Google fonts as backups: 'Open Sans' and 'Roboto'.

 ## 6. 10.
 Font Awesome

-- To enhance the visual design of "Savour", I turned to Font Awesome and incorporated four of its fonts into the social media links: Facebook, Twitter, Instagram, and YouTube.
+- To enhance the visual design of 'Savour', I turned to Font Awesome and incorporated four of its fonts into the social media links: Facebook, Twitter, Instagram, and YouTube.

 ## 6. 11.
 W3C HTML & CSS validators

 - There are two W3C validators: Online tools that check HTML and CSS code.
 - A developer can use them to validate their code by URL, file upload, or direct input.
-- By means of direct input, I have used them both to validate the html and css files of "Savour" website.
+- By means of direct input, I have used them both to validate the html and css files of 'Savour' website.

 ## 6. 12.
 CI Python Linter

 - An online website that validates Python code.
 - The Code Institute made this program available for its students; for more details about this program, please contact Code Institute.
-- I used it to validate all .py files of "Savour" by directly inputting the code.
+- I used it to validate all .py files of 'Savour' by directly inputting the code.

 ## 6. 13.
 JSHint

 - An online website that validates JavaScript code.
-- I made use of JSHint to validate the JS code of "Savour" by means of direct input.
+- I made use of JSHint to validate the JS code of 'Savour' by means of direct input.

 ## 6. 14.
 Balsamiq Wireframes

 - Balsamiq Wireframes is a graphical user interface website wireframe builder application.
 - It allows the designer to arrange pre-built widgets using a drag-and-drop WYSIWYG editor.
 - The application is offered in a desktop version as well as a plug-in for Google Drive, Confluence and JIRA.
-- I used it to create "Savour" frameworks.
+- I used it to create 'Savour' wireframes.

 ## 6. 15.
 Lucidchart

 - A web-based diagramming application that allows users to visually collaborate on drawing, revising and sharing charts and diagrams, and improve processes, systems, and organizational structures.
-- I utilized it to generate the entity relationship diagram of "Savour".
+- I utilized it to create the entity relationship diagram of 'Savour'.

 ## 6. 16 Cloudinary

 - A SaaS technology company.
 - The company provides cloud-based image and video management services.
 - It enables users to upload, store, manage, manipulate, and deliver images and video for websites and apps.
-- I used it to upload, store, manage, manipulate, and deliver images for "Savour".
+- I used it to upload, store, manage, manipulate, and deliver images for 'Savour'.

 ## 6. 17.
 Summernote